segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 The Google Analytics 4 [debug mode](https://support.google.com/analytics/answer/7201382?hl=en){:target="_blank"} is supported with the Google Analytics 4 Web destination.
 DebugView displays the events and user properties that Analytics collects from a user in real-time.
 This can be helpful in troubleshooting your implementation.

-### Additional (unmapped) events being sent to GA4
+### Additional (unmapped) events are sent to GA4

-Google Analytics 4 automatically collects events triggered by basic interactions with your site.
-For more information, see [Google Analytics 4 Automatically collected events](https://support.google.com/analytics/answer/9234069?hl=en)
+Google Analytics 4 collects events triggered by basic interactions with your site.
+For more information, see [Google Analytics 4 Automatically collected events](https://support.google.com/analytics/answer/9234069?hl=en){:target="_blank"}

-### Data taking a long time to appear in Google's reports
+### Data takes a long time to appear in Google's reports

-Google may take [24-48 hours](https://support.google.com/analytics/answer/9333790)  to process data sent to Google Analytics.
+Google may take [24-48 hours](https://support.google.com/analytics/answer/9333790){:target="_blank"} to process data sent to Google Analytics.
 As a result, the Google Analytics user interface may not reflect the most current data.
 The Google Analytics [Realtime report](https://support.google.com/analytics/answer/9271392){:target="_blank"} displays activity on your site as it happens.

-### Data not sending to Google
+### Data is not sent to Google

-Ensure that at least one mapping has been configured and enabled in the destination mappings for an event that you would like to reach Google.
-Without any mappings enabled to trigger on an event that has been ingested by the connected source, the destination will not send events downstream.
+Ensure that at least one mapping has been configured and enabled in the destination mappings for an event you want to send to Google Analytics.
+If no mappings are enabled, the destination does not send events.